erikologic/u-at-proto/README.md

 This project provides a complete UAT (User Acceptance Testing) environment for the AT Protocol ecosystem.
 It sets up a full ATProtocol network including PLC directory, Personal Data Server (PDS), and Relay services, accessible through Tailscale for secure networking.

+## Credits

+The SmokeSignal team for lots of inspiration around using Tailscale to for TLS support: https://tangled.org/@smokesignal.events/localdev

 ## Architecture

 The environment consists of these core services: